SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 How can I prevent or delay getting type 2 diabetes?

-• Losing weight and keeping it off.
+• Lose weight.
 Weight control is an important part of diabetes prevention.
-You may be able to prevent or delay diabetes by losing 5 to 10% of your current weight.
-For example, if you weigh 200 pounds, your goal would be to lose between 10 to 20 pounds.
+You may be able to prevent or delay diabetes by losing 5 to 7% of your current weight.
+For example, if you weigh 200 pounds, your goal would be to lose between 10 to 14 pounds.
 And once you lose the weight, it is important that you don't gain it back.

 • Get regular exercise.
-Exercise has many health benefits, including helping you to lose weight and lower your blood sugar levels.
+Being physically active has many health benefits, including helping you to lose weight and lower your blood glucose levels.
 These both lower your risk of type 2 diabetes.
-Try to get at least 30 minutes of physical activity 5 days a week.
-If you have not been active, talk with your health care professional to figure out which types of exercise are best for you.
+Try to get at least 30 minutes of physical activity on most days of the week.
+The amount of exercise you need depends on your age and health.
+Even small amounts of exercise can be helpful.
+If you have not been active, talk with your health care provider to figure out which types of exercise are best for you.
 You can start slowly and work up to your goal.

 • Don't smoke.
 Smoking can contribute to insulin resistance, which can lead to type 2 diabetes.
 If you already smoke, try to quit.